trilitech/tezos-developer-docs/docs/architecture/accounts.md

 - Smart contract accounts (sometimes known as _originated accounts_) store immutable code, mutable storage, tez (ꜩ), and tickets.
 See [Smart contracts](../smart-contracts).

+### Revealing accounts

+User accounts are _unrevealed_ until they make a transaction.
+They can store tez and tickets, but some dApps such as indexers may not see them.

+To reveal an account, send any transaction from it, such as calling a smart contract or sending tez to any account, including itself.

 ## Addresses